dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 The bootstrapping in this implementation does not touch logging, monitoring, ingress, Crossplane-related-stuff, Helm Charts, etc., which you could be forced to install sequentially through an imperative script.

-_So, to conclude:_ We can't remove bootstrapping entirely - but we can try to reduce it as much as possible.
+_To conclude:_ We can't remove bootstrapping entirely - but we can try to reduce it as much as possible.
 I would argue that the bootstrapping done in this paper’s implementation is fairly minimal since it only does 2 steps. _1_: Spin up core-cluster (locally or on cloud provider), _2_: Install and setup ArgoCD.

 ## 11.9.
 Multiple core-clusters